AlJohri/syr-djbootcamp18/web/04-frontend-stack.md

 # Web Dev Basics

 Today we're going to learn the basics of web development.
-Although you may not need to know how to develop websites from scratch these days to get content on the web, knowing how these tools work will:
+Although you may not need to know how to develop websites from scratch these days to get content on the web (you can use squarespace, wordpress, medium, etc.), knowing how these tools work will:

 - help you better understand the web as a medium for publishing
 - help you learn how website are built in order to be able to extract data from them